 BKR BOTTLE â€” I always take these girly water bottles to the gym.
 Perfect for barre class.

 QUE COLLAPSIBLE WATER BOTTLE â€” When I don’t have a lot of room in my purse, I take this collapsible water bottle.
-They can be washed in the dishwasher.
+It can be washed in the dishwasher.

 BAMBOO TRAVEL UTENSIL SET â€” If I know I’ll be eating a quick eatery type place, I’ll bring this utensil set.
 They can be washed in the dishwasher.
 Of course, you can take them on trips.